-The District has reviewed and approved all of the audit adjustment and reclassification entries provided by the auditor and have entered those entries into the District's accounting system to close-out the District's year-end trial balance.
+The District has reviewed and approved all of the audit adjustment and reclassification entries provided by the auditor and have entered those entries into the District's accounting system.

-This report is intended solely for the information and use of management and the Board of Directors of the District.
-This restriction is not intended to limit the distribution of this letter, which is a matter of public record.
+This communication is intended solely for the information and use of management and the Board of Directors of the District.
+This restriction is not intended to be, and should not be, used by anyone other than these specified parties.